 The way forward

 Suicide is a tragedy and an important public health concern.
 Significant investment and commitment has been made to ensure the CAF have the health, education and awareness programs required to help identify people at risk for mental health problems and to provide them with assistance.

 Caring for CAF members and their families will remain a priority.
-The CAF have provided leadership in the area of mental health and remain committed to working with its partners to ensure that our personnel, with their families, who are called to sacrifice so much in service to their country, receive quality care and support.
-The CAF continue to assess its capabilities and adjust its resources to assure they are meeting the increasing complexities and demands associated with caring for our own.
+The CAF has provided leadership in the area of mental health and remain committed to working with its partners to ensure that our personnel, with their families, who are called to sacrifice so much in service to their country, receive quality care and support.
+The CAF continues to assess its capabilities and adjust its resources to assure they are meeting the increasing complexities and demands associated with caring for our own.